 Original Article.
 Studies of a large series of cases (usually 12 or more) obtained as fine needle aspiration and core biopsies, non-gynecological specimens and gynecological samples, including liquid-based preparations.
 Focus: cyto-histological correlation; new information derived from assessment of sensitivity, specificity and accuracy of a diagnostic modality; impact of newer procedures for collection of clinical samples; cost-effectiveness of different approaches for the diagnosis of the same entity; applications of newly developed immuno-histochemical markers to elucidate the phenotype of cell populations; newer applications of existing methodologies, including automation, morphometry, electron microscopy, flow cytometry, image analysis, cytogenetics, in-situ hybridization and other ancillary techniques applicable to small cyto-histological samples; and other topics based on original observations, new insights and novel utilization of established technologies.
 Restrictions: None

 Timely Review.
 Comprehensive review and/or critique of the literature paired with the authors’ experience of an organ system, clinical condition, or technology.
 Must be thorough and provide educational value and scientific insight.
+Case reports do not qualify as Timely Review articles.
 Restrictions: None

 Images in Cytology.
 Rely on the visual singularity of their illustrations to call attention to a rare condition or provide exceptionally classical examples of a common entity.
 Succinct reviews of the literature add value.
 Authors should be concise in descriptions of cytological findings; the pictures tell the story and catch the attention of the reader.
 Restrictions: 1000 words of body text; maximum 6 figures